- About Us

 Statewide Transportation Plan - The official statewide, intermodal transportation plan that is developed through the statewide transportation planning process

 Statewide Transportation Improvement Program (STIP) - A staged, multiyear, statewide intermodal program of transportation projects which is consistent with the statewide transportation plan and planning processes and metropolitan plans, TIPS and processes.

 Surface Transportation Program (STP) - A funding program which provides flexibility of funds for highway and transit modes and for a category of funding known as transportation enhancements.

 Surface Transportation Program - Direct Attributable (STP-DA) - A discretionary funding source available to MPOs that have TMA designation (see Transportation Management Area definition).
-Funds are to be used for construction projects.
+Funds are to be used to advance projects across all modes of transportation.
 Projects must be in an adopted plan and Federal Aid eligible, and are subject to federal compliance.

 Technical Coordinating Committee (TCC) - A committee of government personnel within the local MPO which supports the TAC/MPO and is responsible for the general review, guidance, and coordination of the transportation planning process

 TIFIA – The Transportation Infrastructure Finance and Innovation Act of 1998: A program established which authorizes the U.S. DOT to provide secured (direct) loans, lines of credit and loan guarantees to public and private sponsors of eligible surface transportation projects.

 Title VI - Part of the Civil Rights Act of 1964, prohibits discrimination in any program receiving federal assistance.
 (See Environmental Justice)

 Transportation Advisory Committee (TAC) - A committee of elected officials within the local MPO responsible for communication and coordination between various policy boards and that takes action on issues in the transportation planning process.
 CRTPO does not use this term.